 2 – Student Mentoring

 2 – Meeting with Department Head

 3 – Department Alumni Award

 For tips on building a list of tiered engagement activities for your university, read this article.

 This is the location of where the prospect lives using their geo code (i.e Boston Chapter).
 This column will be helpful to plan out your travel.

 Input details about where the gift will be directed and any other information that you deem important.

 Once everything has been filled in on the spreadsheet, you can sort the data to plan the year.
-First sort by “Ask Readiness” from high to low.
-The prospects with the highest readiness should be your priority and visited right away.
+First sort by “Solicitation” with high to low gift amounts.
+These prospects should be your priority and visited right away.
 A secondary sort by Geo Code can be done to plan travel around those prospects that are most ready to be solicited.
 Overall, the goal is to keep better track of your prospects that are a priority and the activity being done to move them closer to a gift.